 First the underbust measurements are taken without squeezing.

 Then I'm taking the measurements with squeezing hard, so to say to find out how squeezable the person's body is.
 Especially very muscular people are often not very squeezable at all!

 Then it's important to take the bust measurements, ideally whilst standing tall and whilst bending down your back 90° (to see if there's any „hidden potential“ ;) )

 These four measurements will provide a starting point for our bandsize.

-If there isn't it means that there aren't any cushioning layers between the woman's ribs and skin, and you have to pay a bit more attention to tight bands.
+If there isn't it means that there aren't any cushioning layers between the ribs and skin, and you have to pay a bit more attention to tight bands.